 The terms of membership for the Committee members shall be three years, staggered to ensure an orderly rotation of members.
 Members may not exceed two consecutive three-year terms, but may be reappointed following a one-year hiatus.
-The Dean of the School of Graduate Studies shall not be subject to any term limit.
-The Provost's representative, and the designee of the Dean of the School of Graduate Studies (if used) shall not be subject to a limit on terms served.
+The Dean of the Graduate Studies shall not be subject to any term limit.
+The Provost's representative, and the designee of the Dean of the Graduate Studies (if used) shall not be subject to a limit on terms served.
 They may be reappointed at the end of their term, and they may be replaced within their term or at the end of their term by the appointing or designating authority.

 The quorum of the committee shall be defined as a majority of the total membership.
 Approval by a majority of the members meeting in quorum shall constitute approval of the proposal.